Skip to main content

 -- Text search (case-insensitive)

-input ILIKE '%question%' and
+input ILIKE '%question%' AND

 -- Date ranges

-created > '2024-01-01' and
+created > '2024-01-01' AND

 -- Complex conditions